ebi-ait/hca-tier1-to-dcp/README.md

     end
 ```

-This process is done in the following steps (user only calls the scripts, detailed steps are there to explain the under the hood processes).
+This process is done in the following steps (user only call the [wrapper](hca-tier1-to-dcp.py) or individual scripts, detailed steps are there to explain the under the hood processes).
 1. Pull data from CxG [collect_cellxgene_metadata.py](collect_cellxgene_metadata.py) or spreadsheet [collect_spreadsheet_metadata.py](collect_spreadsheet_metadata.py)
     - from CxG
     1. Given a collection_id, select dataset and download h5ad